korthout/backport-action/README.md

-`pull_number` | The number of the original pull request that is backported, e.g. `123` `pull_title` | The title of the original pull request that is backported, e.g. `fix: some error` `target_branch`| The branchname to which the pull request is backported, e.g. `release-0.23`
+`pull_number` | The number of the original pull request that is backported, e.g. `123` `pull_title` | The title of the original pull request that is backported, e.g. `fix: some error` `target_branch`| The branchname to which the pull request is backported, e.g. `release-0.23` `pull_description`| The original description of the pull request you created the backport from, e.g. `Summary: This patch was created to..`

 ## Outputs